getzola/zola/docs/content/documentation/content/page.md

 The front-matter is a set of metadata embedded in a file.
 In Gutenberg, it is at the beginning of the file, surrounded by `+++` and uses TOML.

-None of the front-matter variables are mandatory.
-However the opening and closing `+++` are required even if there are no variables in it.
+While none of the front-matter variables are mandatory, the the opening and closing `+++` are required.

 Here is an example page with all the variables available: